New York City: Politics

-The city's mayor is Eric Adams, a Democrat who was elected in 2021.
-Mayor-elect Zohran Mamdani takes office January 1, 2026.
+The city's mayor is Zohran Mamdani, a Democrat and Democratic Socialist who was elected in November 2025.
+Mamdani took office shortly after midnight in a private ceremony on January 1, 2026.
 The Democratic Party holds the majority of public offices.
 As of November 2023, 67% of active registered voters in the city are Democrats and 10.2% are Republicans.
 New York City has not been carried by a Republican presidential candidate since 1924, and no Republican candidate for statewide office has won all five boroughs since the city was incorporated in 1898.
 In redistricting following the 2020 census, 14 of New York's 26 congressional districts include portions of New York City.

 New York City is a significant source of political fundraising.
 The city has a strong imbalance of payments with the national and state governments.
 It receives 83 cents in services for every $1 it sends to the federal government in taxes (or annually sends $11.4 billion more than it receives back).
 City residents and businesses also sent an additional $4.1 billion in the 2009–2010 fiscal year to the state than the city received in return.